probabilityfilter/probabilityfilter.github.io/_posts/2000-04-28-RandomWalk.md

 $$ \begin{align*} \displaystyle\sum_{i=0}^{n} x_{i} \end{align*} $$

 To code this, all we got to do is start with the initial number then run a loop and keep adding/subtracting a 1, simple isn't it.
-And since we said loop, let's use a simple **for loop** `for loop` 'for loop' "for loop" ,for loop,
+And since we said loop, let's use a simple `for loop`
 ```python
 # Random Walk in 1 dimension (no function, no class, no vectorization)
 import random